jon-harper/clock-3/readme.md

 ![Cover photo of hotend](/Media/Photos/2021-12/20211223_cover.jpg)

-This is the evolution of the concept of an enclosed 3D printer with externally mounted steppers.
-The idea of building my own 3D printer to suit my needs came out of excess free time during the 2021 Winter Storm.
+This is the evolution of the concept of a fully-enclosed 3D printer with externally mounted steppers.
+The idea of building a 3D printer to suit my specific needs came out of excess free time during the 2021 Winter Storm.

 Clock 1 was a thought experiment to enclose an Ender 5-like Cartesian printer.
 Clock 2 was a from-scratch CoreXY printer that I largely built before acquiring the ability to safely print ABS.